ISSArt-LLC/ISSArt-LLC.github.io/posts/2019-12-25-migration-from-dialogflow-to-rasa-the-missing-part.md

 Dialog is a chain of request-response pairs expressed in natural language to lead a user from some starting point to one of ending points accompanied by some side effects like searching information in 3rd party sources, changing DB records, preparing artifacts etc.

 Transition from one state to another is governed by algorithm which detects the intent.
 The Intent is a user message category which is derived from user text input.
 This implies that user wants some action from a bot and expresses it implicitly with natural language phrase.
-Bot’s task is to decide which category should be assigned to a given natural language phrase and do some desired action.
+Bot's task is to decide which category should be assigned to a given natural language phrase and do some desired action.

 Examples of intents can be following: